 Spectron is a memory and knowledge layer for AI agents – a horizontally scalable application tier in front of SurrealDB, which holds every durable record (graph, vector, document, relational, geospatial) with ACID writes, first-class provenance and trust, graph-resident traces, and tri-temporal belief history.
 Spectron aims for memory that associates related ideas and keeps straight what was said, what is true now, and what used to be true – much like people do, but queryable and auditable in software.

-Use this hub to go from principles to running code, then dive into operational sections (knowledge ingestion, conversational memory, self-hosting, integrations, reference).
+Use this hub to go from principles to running code, then dive into operational sections (memory & knowledge, self-hosting, integrations, reference).

 Architecture